danieljharvey/website-face/posts/2019-08-12-contract-testing.markdown

 ### What is Quickcheck?

-Quickcheck is a Haskell library that has since been ported to many other languages, that does a thing called Property Testing.
-A nice intro lives here at [School of Haskell](https://www.schoolofhaskell.com/user/pbv/an-introduction-to-quickcheck-testing) - in short it lets us test properties about things by randomly generating examples and seeing if they work.
+Quickcheck is a Haskell library that does a thing called Property Testing.
+It has since been ported to many other languages.
+A nice intro lives here at [School of Haskell](https://www.schoolofhaskell.com/user/pbv/an-introduction-to-quickcheck-testing) - the tldr is that it lets us test properties about our programs by randomly generating examples and seeing if they fit rules that we define.

 ### So, what is your idea then?